-Gwent Police: Watchdog launches racist messages probe
+Gwent Police: Three officers suspended in racist message probe

 - Published

-The police watchdog is investigating the conduct of Gwent Police officers over allegations of racist, misogynistic and homophobic messages.
+Three Gwent Police officers have been suspended after a watchdog said it had launched an investigation into claims of racism, misogyny and homophobia.

-It follows reports of messages found on the phone of a retired police officer Ricky Jones, who took his own life in 2020.
+It comes after offensive messages were reportedly found on the phone of a retired police officer Ricky Jones, who took his own life in 2020.

 The Independent Office of Police Conduct (IOPC) said several serving officers were under investigation.